dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-10/2024-10-04/readme.md

 ## Core

-*
+* Message from **Kevin Rushforth** in the `openjfx-dev-request@openjdk.org` mailing list that shows how OpenJDK and OpenJFX keep being aligned thanks to the 6-months release cycle: "_I propose to remove support for running JavaFX applications with a security manager in JavaFX 24.
+Any JavaFX application that uses a security manager will necessarily need to use JDK 21.x LTS going forward, and thus can similarly use JavaFX 21.x LTS._"
+  * See [JDK-8341090](https://bugs.openjdk.org/browse/JDK-8341090): "The Java Security Manager was deprecated for removal in JDK 17 by [JEP 411](https://openjdk.org/jeps/411)."

 ## Applications

-* [Gluon shared a screenshot](https://techhub.social/@gluonhq/113236888001051050) of the number of ownloads of Scene Builder: "Note how fast the adoption of Scene Builder 23 is!
-Work on 24 is in full-speed now."
+* [Gluon shared a screenshot](https://techhub.social/@gluonhq/113236888001051050) of the number of downloads of Scene Builder: "_Note how fast the adoption of Scene Builder 23 is!
+Work on 24 is in full-speed now._"
+* [**Arkutu** is making progress](https://x.com/i_am_arkutu/status/1841480908492128687): "_building my healthcare desktop application using JavaFX, Spring Boot, and MySQL!
+So far, I've completed the login and main home page.
+Now, I'm diving into creating and fetching patient data from the database.
+Stay tuned for more updates._"

 ## Games

-* [**Marino** released a tiny unorthodox project](https://x.com/MarinoDev/status/1839806509254881340) from a year ago [on itch](https://marinodev.itch.io/wander-javafx): "A dungeon crawler made in JavaFX, also featuring 1-bit pixelart.
-Based on Miziziziz's `Roguelike in a day` video."
+* [**Marino** released a tiny unorthodox project](https://x.com/MarinoDev/status/1839806509254881340) from a year ago [on itch](https://marinodev.itch.io/wander-javafx): "_A dungeon crawler made in JavaFX, also featuring 1-bit pixelart.
+Based on Miziziziz's 'Roguelike in a day' video._"

 ## Components, Libraries, Tools